jointheleague/hour-of-code-kids/index.md

 2. Click “Create New Sketch”
 3. Press the play button.
 4. Change some numbers the code and see what happens. //allow them to experiment for 3  mins
+5. Delete all this code to start fresh...

 Ellipse
 ----